cortexrd/Knack-Toolkit-Library/README.md

 3. Locate the **//KTL Setup** section and go through all the flags and settings to match your needs.
 4. Locate the **//KTL callbacks to your App** section and go through each function, adapting them to match your needs.
 5. Locate the **//Setup default preferences** section and go through all the flags and settings to match your needs.
 6. Copy/paste the content of the file in the Javascript pane, after the 5 lines of the KTL_Loader.js at top.
-Save. (*Note that if you are in Dev mode, you don’t have to do this copy/paste operation)*
+Save.
+7. If you are in Dev mode, the previous step is not required since the local file server will use the code from your workstation.
-7. Open a browser to your Knack app.
+8. Open a browser to your Knack app.
-8. Check console logs to see if all is looking good.
+9. Check console logs to see if all is looking good.

 \*Note: If you are using the Prod mode, you should never edit the generated Prod file directly.
 Always edit the KTL_KnackApp.js file and copy/paste the code in the Javascript pane.

+## Keeping your KTL_KnackApp file in Sync

+The **KTL_KnackApp.js** file is subject to frequent changes over time, mainly due to added functionalities.
+Since this file lives in two different places – your copy and the official KTL copy, you will need to check what has changed since your last update (GitHub pull or clone) and import those changes in your copy.
+Omitting to do so will not have any negative impact other than not fully benefiting from the latest updates.

 # Advanced Features